pedrohbraga/PaleoClimPoolCommDivPhyloStruct/README.md

 ## Data availability

-A stable data set containing the estimates for bat community phylogenetic structure, diversification rates and climatic stability will be included within the OSF repository related to this manuscript.
+A stable data set containing all data required for analysis, reanalysis, and reproduction of figures and materials will be included within the Dryad repository related to this study.

 # Description of this research compendium